ArthurLobopro/conf-with-zod/readme.md

 })
 ```

-* Normal json-schemas already can passed as schema, but they will pass as conversion with
+* Normal json-schemas already can passed as schema, but they will pass as conversion with `json-schema-to-zod`

+## Know Issues

+* Zod does not have support to `unique` property in arrays.

 ## Credits